postlight/headless-wp-starter/README.md

 [![Build status](https://travis-ci.org/postlight/headless-wp-starter.svg)](https://travis-ci.org/postlight/headless-wp-starter)

-Postlight's Headless WordPress + React Starter Kit is an automated toolset that will spin up three things:
+[Postlight](https://postlight.com)'s Headless WordPress + React Starter Kit is an automated toolset that will spin up three things:

 1. A WordPress backend that serves its data via the [WP REST API](https://developer.wordpress.org/rest-api/) and [GraphQL](http://graphql.org/).
-2. A server-side rendered React frontend using [Next.js](https://github.com/zeit/next.js/).
+2. A sample React frontend powered by the [WP GraphQL API](https://www.wpgraphql.com/) which supports posts, pages, categories, menus, search, and user sign-in.
-3. Another React frontend powered by GraphQL
+3. Another sample server-side rendered React frontend using [Next.js](https://github.com/zeit/next.js/) powered by the WP REST API.

 You can read all about it in [this handy introduction](https://postlight.com/trackchanges/introducing-postlights-wordpress-react-starter-kit).

 **What's inside:**

 - An automated installer script which bootstraps a core WordPress installation that provides an established, stable REST API.
 - A plugin which exposes a newer, in-progress [GraphQL API for WordPress](https://wpgraphql.com/).
 - The WordPress plugins you need to set up custom post types and custom fields ([Advanced Custom Fields](https://www.advancedcustomfields.com/) and [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/)).
 - Plugins which expose those custom fields and WordPress menus in the [WP REST API](https://developer.wordpress.org/rest-api/) ([ACF to WP API](https://wordpress.org/plugins/acf-to-wp-api/) and [WP-REST-API V2 Menus](https://wordpress.org/plugins/wp-rest-api-v2-menus/)).
--   JWT Authentication Plugins: [JWT WP REST](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) and [JWT WP GraphQL](https://github.com/wp-graphql/wp-graphql-jwt-authentication)
+- JWT authentication plugins: [JWT WP REST](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) and [JWT WP GraphQL](https://github.com/wp-graphql/wp-graphql-jwt-authentication).
 - All the starter WordPress theme code and settings headless requires, including pretty permalinks, CORS `Allow-Origin` headers, and useful logging functions for easy debugging.
 - A mechanism for easily importing data from an existing WordPress installation anywhere on the web using [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/) and its accompanying plugins (license required).
--   A starter frontend React app powered by [Next.js](https://learnnextjs.com/).
+- A sample, starter frontend React app powered by [GraphQL](http://graphql.org/).
--   A starter frontend React app powered by [GraphQL](http://graphql.org/).
+- Another sample, starter frontend React app, server-side rendered via [Next.js](https://learnnextjs.com/), powered by the WP REST API.
 - [Docker](https://www.docker.com/) containers and scripts to manage them, for easily running the frontend React apps and backend locally or deploying it to any hosting provider with Docker support.

 Let's get started.

+## Install

 Before you install WordPress, make sure you have [Docker](https://www.docker.com) installed.
 On Linux, you might need to install [docker-compose](https://docs.docker.com/compose/install/#install-compose) separately.

-## Install

 Docker Compose builds and starts four containers by default - `db-headless`, `wp-headless`, `frontend` & `frontend-graphql`: